Sj-Amani/LaneLines_Detector/writeup.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images_output/writeUp/01-gray.jpg "Grayscale"
+[image2]: ./test_images_output/writeUp/02-blur_gray.jpg "Blur Grayscale"
+[image3]: ./test_images_output/writeUp/03-edges.jpg "Edges"
+[image4]: ./test_images_output/writeUp/04-edges_white_yellow.jpg "Edges + White + Yellow"
+[image5]: ./test_images_output/writeUp/05-lines_edges.jpg "Detected Lines"
 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline (code) description

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:

+1. I converted the images to grayscale, then using a Gaussian smoothing method, I can provide a gray image with a low amount of Gaussian noises.

+![alt text][image1]

+![alt text][image2]

+The second step is to find edges.
+For this, I used Canny edge detection method.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...